akankshasingh25/akankshasingh25.github.io/_pages/about.md

 ---
 <small><i>I am looking for PhD positions starting Fall 2026!</i></small>

-Hey,
+Hi,

 I am a Post-Baccalaureate Fellow at the [Centre for Responsible AI (CeRAI)](https://cerai.iitm.ac.in), IIT Madras, where I work under [Prof. B. Ravindran](https://scholar.google.co.in/citations?user=nGUcGrYAAAAJ&hl=en).
-My work focuses on detecting textual, audio, visual, and multimodal deepfakes, specifically in the Indian setting.
-Previously, I did my Master's thesis research at IIT Jodhpur in the [Image Analysis and Biometrics Lab (IAB)](https://iab-rubric.org/), under the supervision of [Prof. Richa Singh](https://scholar.google.co.in/citations?user=okqK5UAAAAAJ&hl=en) and [Prof. Mayank Vatsa](https://scholar.google.com/citations?hl=en&user=-DAxp-cAAAAJ&view_op=list_works&sortby=pubdate); the work on multimodal deepfake dataset contributed to a paper published at ICLR 2025.
+My work focuses on detecting textual, audio, visual, and multimodal deepfakes, specifically in the Indian context.
+Previously, I did my external Master's thesis at IIT Jodhpur in the [Image Analysis and Biometrics Lab (IAB)](https://iab-rubric.org/), under the supervision of [Prof. Richa Singh](https://scholar.google.co.in/citations?user=okqK5UAAAAAJ&hl=en) and [Prof. Mayank Vatsa](https://scholar.google.com/citations?hl=en&user=-DAxp-cAAAAJ&view_op=list_works&sortby=pubdate); the work on multimodal deepfake dataset contributed to a paper published at ICLR 2025.

 I hold a BS-MS (Dual Degree) in Computer Science and Electrical Engineering from IISER Bhopal.
-My broader research interests lie in Responsible and Ethical AI, spanning fairness and debiasing, model editing and unlearning, deepfake detection across audio, vision, and multimodal media, multilingual and low-resource learning, and explainability.
+My broader research interests lie in Responsible AI, spanning fairness and debiasing, model editing and unlearning, deepfake detection across audio, vision, and multimodal media, multilingual and low-resource learning, and explainability.

-Outside of research, I am a sportsperson, and enjoy films, series, and traveling to explore new places and experiences.
+Outside of research, I am a dedicated sportsperson, thoroughly enjoy watching films, series, and traveling for new experiences.